Aashishsharma/Learnings/Design System/Design-System.md

 In scalibility topic, we saw how system can fail at various levels, so we need system reliability
 Largescale/distributed systems can fail
 1. Partially - any node / component failure
-2. Single point of failure (bring entire system down)
+2. Single point of failure (bring entire system down, load balancer)

 System should be
 1. Reliable - continue to function correctly even in partial failures